 Frequently Asked Questions

 The immigration laws are complex and subject to change.
-Below are some frequently asked questions that Tahir Mella, Attorneys at Law, P.C. knows may be of concern to individuals as they attempt to complete the citizenship process:
+Below are some frequently asked questions that attorneys at the Law Offices of Tahir Mella, P.C. know may be of concern to individuals as they attempt to complete the citizenship process:

 Has immigration become more difficult since 9/11?